MattKevan/kevan.tv/_articles/automatic-image-resizing-with-jekyll-and-imagemagick.md

 title: Automatic image resizing with Jekyll and ImageMagick
 date: '2016-10-17 14:27:00'
 layout: post
-lead: How to get Jekyll to take care of the boring business of resizing and cropping images.
+description: How to get Jekyll to take care of the boring business of resizing and cropping images.
 tags:
 - Web development
 - Jekyll